Viability statement, facilities and covenants, scenarios described with link to principal risks including climate change and geopolitical environment

 Assessment of prospects

-Our business model, as described on page 13, is structured so that the Group is a global omni-channel provider of product and service solutions for designers, builders and maintainers of industrial equipment and operations to a very broad spread of customers both in terms of industry sector and geography.
-The Group is not reliant on one particular group of customers or suppliers, with its largest customer accounting for under one percent of revenue and its largest supplier less than four percent of revenue.
-Our business model is differentiated by: our global network of distribution centres; our talented and customer-centric team; our strong supplier relationships; our broad and deep product offering and service solutions capabilities; and our strong digital presence.
+Our business model and strategy, as described on page 13, is structured so that the Group is a digitally-enabled global distributor of product and service solutions, providing small volumes of our suppliers’ products to satisfy our industrial customers’ MRO demands.
+We supply a very broad spread of customers both in terms of industry sector and geography.
+The Group is not reliant on one particular group of customers or suppliers, with its largest customer accounting for under one percent of revenue and its largest supplier less than five percent of revenue.
+Our business model is differentiated by: our global network of distribution sites; our customer-centric team; our strong supplier relationships; our broad and deep product offering and service solutions capabilities; and our strong digital presence.
 The Group has high inventory availability with products sourced from a large number of suppliers and provides customers with a reliable and fast service.

 We update our detailed rolling 18-month forecast of the Group’s income statement, balance sheet and cash flows frequently which are regularly reviewed, and the assumptions approved, by the Board.

 The Group’s long-term prospects are assessed primarily through our strategic and financial planning process.
-This includes the preparation of a five-year strategic plan and an annual target setting process involving both Group and regional management which are updated annually and reviewed and approved by the Board.
-The SMT receives and reviews a scorecard each quarter showing progress against the strategic plan objectives.
+This includes the preparation of a five-year strategic plan and an annual budget setting process involving both Group and regional management which are updated annually and reviewed and approved by the Board.
+The ExCo receives and reviews progress against the strategic plan objectives regularly.
 The Board also receives updates and, if appropriate, the strategic plan is updated depending on progress and performance.

-The Board also considers the long-term prospects of the Group as part of its regular monitoring and review of risk management and internal control system, as described on pages 40, 88 and 94.
+The Board also considers the long-term prospects of the Group as part of its regular monitoring and review of risk management and internal control system, as described on pages 32 and 80 to 83.

-As described throughout this Annual Report and Accounts, the Group’s performance over the past year has been strong with like-for-like revenue growing by 10% and adjusted free cash flow of £263.6 million leading to net debt to £113.0 million (including lease liabilities of £48.9 million) at 31 March 2023.
-We also paid dividends during the year of £88.6 million (2021/22: £76.2 million) and the two acquisitions we completed during the year increased net debt by £236.9 million.
+As described throughout this Annual Report and Accounts, the Group’s performance was impacted by the challenging macroeconomic environment over the past year and the unwinding of our post-pandemic trading benefit.
+As a result, like-for-like revenue declined by 8% and adjusted free cash flow fell by 43% to £151 million leading to net debt of £418 million (including lease liabilities of £74 million) at 31 March 2024.
+We also paid dividends during the year of £104 million (2022/23: £89 million) and the acquisition we completed during the year increased net debt by £333 million.
 We have ended the year with a strong balance sheet.

-Details of our sources of finance are outlined in Note 22 on page 177, with the earliest facilities maturing being two tranches of our private placement loan notes in 2026/27.
+Details of our sources of finance are outlined in Note 23 on page 163, with the earliest facilities maturing being the three-year term loan and two tranches of our private placement loan notes in 2026/27.

 Viability assessment period